Dinkytown, University of Minnesota Area & Prospect Park

 No diploma required to stay on campus at Graduate Minneapolis.
 The character-filled boutique hotel showcases Gophers pride and Minnesotan touches throughout, including headboards and lamps printed with fishing scenes.
 A Topgolf Swing Suite allows guests to get their golf game on, and on-site The Beacon pours creative cocktails like the Minnesota Nice with gin, peach puree and lemongrass simple syrup.

 Coming to town for a Gopher game?
 Days Hotel by Wyndham University is just steps from Huntington Bank Stadium and many other athletic venues, not to mention all the restaurants and bars of Stadium Village.
-Located right on the light rail's Green Line, affordable stays at Days Hotel on University include free WiFi and hot breakfast.
+Also not far is the Hampton Inn & Suites.
+The University of Minnesota campus, Medical Center, and Huntington Bank Stadium are all within five minutes.

 University Inn caters to those seeking both short and extended stays, offering kitchenettes and mini-fridges in every studio apartment-style room.
 Guests also love the free parking and 24-hour fitness center.
+Located right on the light rail's Green Line, Home2 Suites by Hilton has suites for an extended stay, a seasonal rooftop bar with great city views and a heated indoor pool and hot tub.

 Getting to and around Dinkytown/UMN